 Eardrum damage

-Ear diseases like Meniere's disease, otosclerosis
+Ear diseases such as Meniere's disease, otosclerosis

-Trauma (blows to the head-neck area)
+Traumas (blows to the head-neck area)

-Effects of diseases such as hypertension and diabetes
+Effects of diseases like hypertension, diabetes

 Stress and anxiety

-Protection from noise: Avoid high levels of noise.
+Protection from noise: Avoid high noise levels.

 Avoid triggers like caffeine, alcohol, and smoking: These substances can increase blood flow in the ear and trigger ringing.